 Commonly known as the V&A, this museum houses exhibits of art, design and performance.
 Highlights include the jewellery quarter where you can marvel at the sight of Queen Victoria’s sapphire and diamond coronet.

-Entry to the museum is free and it opens until 10pm every Friday.
 The museum usually hosts events on the last Friday night of each month (except May and December) such as DJ performances and screenings.
 Due to the current circumstances, the event calendar may vary.
 Please see the museum’s website for up to date information.

 Natural History Museum evening access